What Is A Domain Name?

-In this post you’ll learn what domain names actually are, how they work, and the different types of domain names available to you.
+Below you’ll learn what a domain name actually is, how they work, and how domain names differ from your website.

 What Is a Domain Name?

 A domain name is the web address that people type into the URL browser box to access your website.
 You can think of it like your website’s address or your personal phone number.

 When someone wants to reach you they either type in your phone number, or click on your contact information, and call you up.

 Or, you can look at it this way: If your website was your home, then your domain name would be your address.

 Understanding the above information will help you grasp the basic concepts.
 However, the explanation can get a little more technical as well.